sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_quickstart.md

 - Unknown repository (404)
 - Invalid commit (404)
 - Invalid auth if `lsifEnforceAuth` is `true` (401 for an invalid token or 404 if the repository cannot be found on GitHub.com)
 - Unexpected errors (500s)
 - LSIF processing failures for a repository are listed in **Repository settings > Code intelligence > Activity for this repository**.
-Failures can occur if the LSIF data is invalid (e.g., malformed indexer), or problems were encountered during processing (e.g., system-level bug, flaky connections, etc).
+Failures can occur if the LSIF data is invalid (e.g., malformed indexer output), or problems were encountered during processing (e.g., system-level bug, flaky connections, etc).

 ### Authentication